Atonality: Criticism of the concept of atonality

 Composer Anton Webern held that "new laws asserted themselves that made it impossible to designate a piece as being in one key or another".
 Composer Walter Piston, on the other hand, said that, out of long habit, whenever performers "play any little phrase they will hear it in some key—it may not be the right one, but the point is they will play it with a tonal sense. ...
 [T]he more I feel I know Schoenberg's music the more I believe he thought that way himself. ...
 And it isn't only the players; it's also the listeners.
 They will hear tonality in everything".

 Donald Jay Grout similarly doubted whether atonality is really possible, because "any combination of sounds can be referred to a fundamental root".
 He defined it as a fundamentally subjective category: "atonal music is music in which the person who is using the word cannot hear tonal centers".

 One difficulty is that even an otherwise "atonal" work, tonality "by assertion" is normally heard on the thematic or linear level.
 That is, centricity may be established through the repetition of a central pitch or from emphasis by means of instrumentation, register, rhythmic elongation, or metric accent.

 Criticism of atonal music

 Swiss conductor, composer, and musical philosopher Ernest Ansermet, a critic of atonal music, wrote extensively on this in the book Les fondements de la musique dans la conscience humaine (The Foundations of Music in Human Consciousness), where he argued that the classical musical language was a precondition for musical expression with its clear, harmonious structures.
 Ansermet argued that a tone system can only lead to a uniform perception of music if it is deduced from just a single interval.
 For Ansermet this interval is the fifth.

+In France, on December 20, 2012, French pianist Jérôme Ducros gave a conference at the Collège de France entitled Atonalism.
+And after? as part of Karol Beffa's chair of artistic creation.
+He compares the discursive properties of tonal language and non-tonal languages, largely giving the advantage to the former, and considers the return of tonality as inevitable.
+This conference sparked a heated controversy in the French musical world.

+Examples

+An example of atonal music would be Arnold Schoenberg's "Pierrot Lunaire", which is a song cycle composed in 1912.
+The work uses a technique called "Sprechstimme" or spoken singing, and the music is atonal, meaning that there is no clear tonal center or key.
+Instead, the notes of the chromatic scale function independently of each other, and the harmonies do not follow the traditional tonal hierarchy found in classical music.
+The result is a dissonant and jarring sound that is quite different from the harmonies found in tonal music.